mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

 ---
-title: AWS Batch
-headline: 'AWS Batch Compute Environment'
 description: 'Step-by-step instructions to set up AWS Batch in Nextflow Tower.'
 ---

 ## Overview

-!!! note "Disclaimer"
+!!! note "Requirements"
     This guide assumes you have an existing [Amazon Web Service (AWS) account](https://aws.amazon.com/).
 Sign up for a free AWS account [here](https://portal.aws.amazon.com/billing/signup).

 There are two ways to create a **Compute Environment** for **AWS Batch** with Tower.

-1. **Tower Forge** for AWS Batch: This option automatically manages the AWS Batch resources in your AWS account.
+1. **Tower Forge**: This option automatically manages the AWS Batch resources in your AWS account.

-2. **Tower Launch**: This option allows you to create a compute environment using existing AWS Batch resources.
+2. **Manual**: This option allows you to create a compute environment using existing AWS Batch resources.

 If you don't have an AWS Batch environment fully set-up yet, it is suggested to follow the [Tower Forge](#tower-forge) guide.

-If your administrator has provided you with an AWS queue, or if you have set up AWS Batch previously, please follow the [Tower Launch](#tower-launch) guide.
+If you have been provided an AWS Batch queue from your account administrator, or if you have set up AWS Batch previously, please follow the [Manual](#manual) guide.

 ## Tower Forge